jbis9051/JamesSOBot/docs/DOCUMENTATION.md

 #### RegisterClientListener()

-Gives direct access to Client events.
+Gives direct access to StackExchangeClient events.
 This is very low-level and is not needed in most cases.